nad7wf/AccuTool/example_data/demo_1/README.md

 With these input files downloaded, click [here](http://soykb.org/Accuracy) to navigate to the AccuTool.

-In the _Menu_ tab, specify the following inputs, leaving all others as the default setting:
+In the _Menu_ tab, specify the following inputs, leaving all others as default:
 ```
 Chromosome: 				16
 Genomic interval: 			29680000 to 30100000